 You can change the state of a work item to reflect the actual work, so that you can track progress against your project goals.
-For more information about the many ways you can use work items to support your team's project, see What's New in Tracking Work Items.

 Print work item data.
 You can print a work item form or a list of work items.

 Create relationships among work items.
 You can add related or hierarchical links to work items to track dependencies and identify risks.